openstack-k8s-operators/data-plane-adoption/docs/ceph/ceph_rgw.md

 ### NOTE

-In case RGW backends are migrated in the CephStorage nodes, there’s no “internalAPI” network(this is not true in case of HCI).
-Reconfig the RGW keystone endpoint, pointing to the external Network that has been propagated (see previous section)
+In case RGW backends are migrated in the CephStorage nodes, there’s no “internalAPI” network(this is not true in the case of HCI).
+Reconfig the RGW keystone endpoint, pointing to the external Network that has been propagated (see the previous section)

 ```
 [ceph: root@controller-0 /]# ceph config dump | grep keystone